-There are two industrial development zones: the West Bank in East London and Coega, near Port Elizabeth, which includes the deepwater Port of Nggura.
+There are two industrial development zones: the West Bank in East London and Coega, near Gqeberha, which includes the deepwater Port of Ngqura.

-The metropolitan economies of Port Elizabeth and East London are based primarily on manufacturing, the most important being automotive manufacturing.
+The metropolitan economies of Gqeberha and East London are based primarily on manufacturing, the most important being automotive manufacturing.
 The province is the hub of South Africa's motor industry.
-With its ability to link throughout the economy, the government has identified the automotive industry as a key growth sector.
+With its ability to link throughout the economy, government has identified the automotive industry as a key growth sector.
 It already exhibited significant growth under the Motor Industry Development Programme.